thorlindberg/thesis/README.md

-### Architecting Software for Type-Safe Distributed Data
-### Software Architecture for Type-Safe Data Serialisation
-### Software Architectural Implications of Type-Safe Data Serialisation
-### Software Architectural Implications of Type Safety in Data Serialisation
+### Usability and Type Safety of Data Serialisation Formats Serialisation

 ----------